<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <category>links</category>

-I really like the distinction Teiva Harsanyi makes between a data race and a race condition:
+&lt;p&gt;I really like the distinction Teiva Harsanyi makes between a data race and a race condition:&lt;/p&gt;

-A data race occurs when two or more threads simultaneously access the same memory location, and at least one of these accesses is a write operation.
-A race condition refers to any situation where the outcome depends on the timing of events that can’t be controlled, such as which thread runs first.</description>
+&lt;li&gt;A &lt;strong&gt;data race&lt;/strong&gt; occurs when two or more threads simultaneously access the same memory location, and at least one of these accesses is a write operation.&lt;/li&gt;

 </item>